hernantz/blog/content/mock-yourself-not-your-tests.md

 ```

 This is also an interesting strategy, but, now you'll have to be maintaining
 this double by hand, every time you real object is updated.
-A double is a double
-edged sword.

 Let's try a completely different approach and see if we can do any better.